16 Healthiest Starbucks Foods to Order in 2025

 With so many indulgent options on the menu, it’s fair to wonder: Does healthy food from Starbucks actually exist?
 The answer is yes, but it takes a quick look at ingredient lists and a little know-how to pick the best choices.

-In short, the healthiest Starbucks food options are those with minimal ingredients.
+In short, the healthiest Starbucks food options are those made with mostly whole or minimally processed ingredients.
 You also want to look for minimal (if any) added sugars and a good balance of protein, carbohydrates, fiber and healthy fats.
 Keeping an eye on sodium, cholesterol and saturated fat content is also important, as savory Starbucks items can be high in these.

 How To Choose Healthy Food at Starbucks